 • formally recognize those individuals who meet all the requirements of the examination regulations of the CVAA

 To be eligible for the CVAA certification examination, candidates must meet the following requirements:

-1. be an active member of the CVAA in good standing
+• Be an active member of the CVAA national in good standing

-2. complete and submit the application form, diploma information, recent photogragh and full payment
+• Complete and submit the application form and full payment

-3. Only candidates who meet the criteria will be allowed to take the examination.
+• Only candidates who meet the above criteria will be allowed to take the examination.

-Important: If the annual dues are not paid, the certification is no longer valid.
+If the annual dues are not paid, the certification is no longer valid.
 Your employer will be advised that your certificate is no longer valid.
-If CVAA membership has been allowed to lapse for 12 months or more the applicant must rewrite the examination for recertification.
+If a member wants to become recertified, the applicant must rewrite the examination for certification.

 The certification exam is an objective test that covers the basic elements of intravenous therapy including:

 • fluids and electrolytes